 Concentration of Credit Risk - The Organization does not have a formal policy for concentration of credit risk.
-The Organization maintains bank accounts for operations, restricted, and unrestricted scholarships at National Bank of Arizona in Snowflake, AZ, as of June 30, 2024 uninsured deposits were \$177,548.
+The Organization maintains bank accounts for operations, restricted, and unrestricted scholarships at National Bank of Arizona in Snowflake, AZ, as of June 30, 2025 there were no uninsured deposits.